The Challenge of Defining Project Success

-One of the first large projects I managed was a UK government web site.
-We delivered all the initially requested features on time and to budget.
-On the launch day we went to a restaurant to celebrate and as I took a seat next to the client I remember feeling pretty pleased with myself.
-That feeling didn't last long!
-When I started to talk with her it quickly became clear she wasn't happy.
+One of the first large projects I managed was a UK government website.
+We delivered all the initially requested features on time and within budget.
+On the launch day, we went to a restaurant to celebrate, and as I sat next to the client, I remember feeling pretty pleased with myself.
+However, that feeling didn't last long!
+When I started talking with her, it became clear she wasn't happy.

 She was frustrated.
-A few weeks before launch her team had realized they wanted some other things added to the initial requirements.
-Our change control process had prevented them from adding these items.
-I tried to explain to her that this would have significantly delayed things, and how important hitting the deadline had been, but it didn't help her mood.
+A few weeks before launch, her team realized they wanted other things added to the initial requirements.
+Unfortunately, our change control process prevented them from adding these items.
+I tried to explain to her that this would have significantly delayed things and the importance of hitting the deadline, but it didn't help her mood.

-So I think that there are no hard and fast rules about what makes a project a success, it's all about subjective perceptions.
-This means it is very important to build a relationship with our clients throughout the project so we can really understand how they perceive the service we are delivering to them.
+So I think there are no hard and fast rules about what makes a project successful; it's all about subjective perceptions.
+This means it is essential to build a relationship with our clients throughout the project so we can understand how they perceive the service we are delivering to them.

 This piece was originally posted on September 11, 2019, and has been refreshed with updated styling.